 Different Types of Textile Industries in India

-If you exclude artificial fibers, the textile industry is generally categorized into 4 textile types –
+If you exclude artificial fibers, the textile industry in India is generally categorized into 4 textile types –

 1. Cotton Textile Industry

 India is the largest cotton producer in the world and has the largest cotton cultivation area.
-The cotton textile is also the second most developed sector (in natural fibers) in the entire textile industry.
+Cotton textile is also the second most developed sector (in natural fibers) in the entire textile industry.

 It is the most widely distributed industry in the country in terms of geography.
 States, where it is prevalent, include Maharashtra, Gujarat, Tamil Nadu, Uttar Pradesh, West Bengal, Madhya Pradesh, Karnataka, Andhra Pradesh, Kerala, Haryana, Punjab, and Delhi.